ippc/ippcdj/readme.md

     2. Logs in to dev.ippc.int, activates application virtualenv and pulls changes from Github
     3. Collect static files to locations to be served on dev server
     4. Restart gunicorn and nginx
+- If no publication or agenda numbers exist, don't show header or cells
 - [Versioning](https://django-simple-history.readthedocs.org/en/latest/) of all page content?
 - [wiki.ippc.int](http://www.nomachetejuggling.com/2012/05/15/personal-wiki-using-github-and-gollum-on-os-x/)
-- If no publication or agenda numbers exist, don't show header or cells
-- Automatic local table of contents for pages with headers with IDs? <http://css-tricks.com/automatic-table-of-contents/>

 ## Installation / Setup